-The DPC will publish its accreditation requirements and the details of any scheme criteria it approves (as will the EDPB).
+The DPC have published our accreditation requirements and we will also publish the details of any scheme criteria we approve (as will the EDPB).

-Does certification mean that an organisation is compliant with GDPR?
+Does certification mean that an organisation is compliant with the GDPR?

-No. Certification is an accountability mechanism that allows a data controller to demonstrate, with accredited certification body assessment and evaluation, that certain aspects of a processing operation and any associated risk mitigation measures, are intended to be compliant with GDPR.
+No. Certification is an accountability mechanism that allows a controller to demonstrate, with accredited certification body assessment and evaluation, that certain aspects of a processing operation and any associated risk mitigation measures, are intended to be compliant with the GDPR.

-As a result, it is important to remember that certification does not actually mean that an organisation's processing operation is definitively compliant under GDPR.
-It is only when and if a supervisory authority examines a processing operation that a determination of compliance with GDPR can be made.
+As a result, it is important to remember that certification does not actually mean that an organisation's processing operation is definitively compliant under the GDPR.
+It is only when and if a supervisory authority examines a processing operation that a determination of compliance with the GDPR can be made.

-What is the difference between "GDPR certification" and other certification?
+What is the difference between 'GDPR certification' and other certification?

-Certification under GDPR involves an accredited certification body assessing an organisation's processing operation under a certification scheme involving criteria that has been approved by the relevant supervisory authority and the EDPB.
+Certification under the GDPR involves an accredited certification body assessing an organisation's processing operation under a certification scheme involving criteria that has been approved by the relevant supervisory authority and the EDPB.